stupplab/SAXScells/DND-CAT/README.md

+**DND-CAT now has a 4 x flat15 cell adapter!
+Please use flat15 under LIX folder instead.
+The info below is obsolete.**

 This plate / strip setup is compatible with the sample environment at APS 5-ID-D DND-CAT beamline.
 The sample plate / 9-strip holder is secured on the beamline using the 96x2 well plate holder.
 Use `w150_stage` to initialize the plate setup, and `w135_stage` to initialize the 9-strip holder.

 ```